-The Carsey School Center for Impact Finance (CSCIF) brings together a range of public and private sector organizations for financial product development, policy design, applied research projects, network building, timely information and trainings.
+The Carsey School Center for Impact Finance (CSCIF) brings together a range of public and private sector organizations for financial product development, policy design, applied research projects, network building, timely information, and trainings.
 CSCIF is led by Michael Swack, a teacher, trainer, project director, and researcher with more than 35 years of experience in the field.
-CSCIF's staff and fellows are highly regarded researchers and practitioners uniquely qualified to work across multiple disciplines, addressing the complex issues surrounding impact finance as a tool to bring better, sustainable, solutions to societal challenges.
+CSCIF's staff and fellows are highly regarded researchers and practitioners uniquely qualified to work across multiple disciplines; they address the complex issues surrounding impact finance as a tool to bring better, sustainable, solutions to societal challenges.
 CSCIF offers opportunities to educate individuals and move organizations forward by:

 Actively engaging stakeholders from the finance, government, U.S. non-profit, international NGO, and for-profit sectors, as well as communities defined by either geography or mission.

 Designed to create and study financial approaches and tools.

-Programs are offered in New Hampshire, North Carolina, and other U.S. locations and online.
+Programs are offered in New Hampshire, North Carolina, other U.S locations, and online.
 Our diverse group of alumni includes Community Development Financial Institution leaders, bankers, managers of domestic and international non-profit organizations, as well as foundation staff and practitioners from grassroots, faith-based, environmental, health-oriented and sustainable development organizations.

-Our expert analysts conduct applied research projects that move the field of impact finance forward and our courses train practitioners on the importance of data analysis in evaluating and implementing their programs.
+Our expert analysts conduct applied research projects that move the field of impact finance forward.
+Our courses train practitioners on the importance of data analysis in evaluating and implementing their programs.